nooralteneiji/Portfolio-Quest/README.md

 # Portfolio Quest League (PQL)

-A paper-based operating system for your Behavioral Science role.
+A paper-based operating system for your job.
 The system is built to:

 - Track only portfolio-grade work (no admin noise in your main score)
 - Prevent "stretching tasks longer than they should"